How to travel in Spain by bus

 A modern public bus driving along a street lined with historic buildings in the city of Toledo in Spain

-With most of the country’s population living in major urban hubs, popular destinations are well connected, and there are frequent departures between big cities like Madrid, Valencia, and Barcelona.
-Only about two thirds of Spanish residents hold a driver’s license, so there tends to be many alternative ways to reach smaller cities and even very rural regions if you’re willing to do a little digging.
+With most of the country’s population living in major urban hubs, popular destinations are well-connected, and there are frequent departures between big cities like Madrid, Valencia, and Barcelona.
+Only about two-thirds of Spanish residents hold a driver’s license, so there tend to be many alternative ways to reach smaller cities and even very rural regions if you’re willing to do a little digging.

-Book your ticket in advance as soon as you’ve decided on your travel plans – this goes double if you’re traveling to a popular day trip destination from a major city.
+Book your ticket as soon as you’ve decided on your travel plans and in advance, especially if you’re traveling to a popular day trip destination from a major city.
 I made this mistake one day in Barcelona when I decided to take a spur-of-the-moment trip up to the medieval beach town of Tossa de Mar on a Thursday morning – I got all the way to the bus station just to find out it was already sold out.
-Always check online first because some websites will display how many seats are left.
+Had I checked online first, I'd have saved myself the hassle, as some carriers' sites display in real time how many seats are available.

 Bus occupancy and route types

-If you plan on using public buses in a major city, you can expect them to be full at rush hour between 8am and 9am and between 5pm and 7pm.
+If you plan on using public buses in a major city, expect them to be full at rush hour between 8-9am and between 5-7pm.
 In my experience living in Barcelona, buses tend to be more full on the weekends from the early afternoon into the night, especially on routes that go to the beach or pass through the city center.

 It’s common that one company has dominion over a certain region.
-For example, in Catalonia you will need to check ALSA for connections to the Pyrenees, and Moventis for traveling on the Costa Brava.
-With so much variety, the best way to find out what bus to take is to check a travel planning website like Rome2Rio or BusBud and plug in your origin and destinations.
+For example, in Catalonia, you will need to check Alsa for connections to the Pyrenees, and Moventis for traveling on the Costa Brava.
+With so much variety, the best way to find out what bus to take is to check a travel planning website like Rome2Rio or BusBud and plug in your origin and end points.

 However, these websites often don’t include information about the seasonal bus routes that run in service of tourism in the high season.
 As I discovered in Catalonia, these can be game-changers when it comes to travel planning, with services including Rumbus, which ferries visitors to the trailheads in La Garrotxa Natural Park, and Julivia Bus, which travels to the smaller coastal villages near Palafrugell.
 For this reason, it’s always worth checking local tourism sources to see if they offer something similar.

-There's usually a complimentary luggage allowance, but you might be charged extra if you have more than one bag over 20kg.
-Bikes are carried free of charge on certain routes and pets are sometimes allowed for an extra fee but they must meet vaccination and other requirements specific to each company.
+There's usually a complimentary luggage allowance, but you might be charged extra if you have more than one bag weighing more than 20kg.
+Bikes are carried free of charge on certain routes, and pets are sometimes allowed for an extra fee, but they must meet vaccination and other requirements specific to each company.
 Service animals typically ride free.

 Scenic bus routes in Spain